Engramium/accesswise/readme.txt

 == Description ==

 AccessWise, the plugin that lets you restrict or control access of your website visitors easily.
-It currently has three default systems or gate to give you the complete control over your website content:

-* Age Verification
-* Force Login
-* Disable Right Click for Copy/Paste Prevention
+= ✨ FEATURES ✨ =

+Toolbar ( The admin Toolbar is a horizontal black bar at the top of the screen. ):
+		-Show the Toolbar for logged-in admins
+		-Show the Toolbar for logged-in members (non-admins) -Show the Toolbar for logged-out users

+Redirection: ( Forward to your preferred page or post type, depending on the user's logged-in or logged-out state. )
+		After Login:
+		After Logout:

-=  Age Gate: Age Verification  =
+=   Private Website  =
-Add an age verification pop-up before a visitor wants to enter your website.
-If verified, the visitor will be able to access the website content.
-Otherwise, a message will appear and the visitor wonâ€™t be able to access it.
-A cookie will remember the response and will grant or reject the access accordingly for the visits afterward.
-For age-sensitive industries i.e. websites dealing with alcohol, tobacco, gambling, and more, this age verification option of AccessWise can be the easiest solution.

-=  Force Users To Login Before Viewing Website Content  = Preserve your valuable website content for the registered users only.
-This is the most needed feature for any membership website.
-So, if you want to make your website content exclusive, use the Login/Register Based Restriction feature of AccessWise.
-Give access to your web pages to the logged in users only.
-It will help to collect more members for a website and keep your content secure from public access.
+AccessWise has a quick setting for locking down the entire site as a private network, so that logged-out users won’t be able to access anything from the site unless they log in.

 =  Prevent Text Selection and Copy/Paste on Your WordPress Site  = Need to stop people stealing content from your website?
 Use this Right-Click disabler on your website.
-When someone will try to select texts or other content from your site, they wonâ€™t be able to do it.
+When someone will try to select texts or other content from your site, they will not be able to do it.
 Because the right-click will be disabled completely for your website.

-You can show a message if you want.
-Thus you can protect your valuable content without any coding, just with a few clicks.
+== Frequently Asked Questions ==
+= Does it work with any theme?
+Absolutely!
+It will work with any theme where WordPress core standards have been maintained.

 == Screenshots ==
 1. AccessWise Core Features
-2. Age Gate
-3. Force Login
-4. Disable Right click

 == Changelog ==

+= v1.0.0 ( June 30, 2024 ) =
+- **Update:** Updated the full plugin structure
+- **New:** Added Toolbar
+- **New:** Added Redirection
+- **New:** Added Private website

 = v0.0.0.1 ( 2022 ) =